dannoprojects/web/content/posts/powerplatform/delegation.md

         parent: powerplatform
         weight: 50
 ---
-I’ve been working on a canvas app to track and manage major IT projects that uses a SharePoint list as a datasource.
+I’ve been working on a canvas app to track and manage major IT projects.
+The app uses a SharePoint list as a datasource.
 Our executives also use the app and the PowerBI dashboard to review projects that require executive approval in the form of what we call our Change Advisory Board (CAB).

 I recieved feedback from a member of our CAB.
 “It would be nice to separate out the completed projects from all the other projects.”